 Project period- May 2018-January 2019

-Parties involved- Funded by The Asia Foundation
+Funded by- The Asia Foundation

-Kelani river is the fourth longest river and has the second largest watershed in Sri Lanka with around 25% of the total population living within the Kelani River basin.
+Kelani river is the fourth longest river in Sri Lanka and has the second largest watershed in Sri Lanka with around 25% of the total population living within the Kelani River basin.
 It is the major source of water supply in Colombo, providing about 80% of the drinking water to the capital city.
 However, Kelani River is also known to be the most polluted river in the country due to numerous threats it faces, including land degradation, industrial pollution, non-point source pollution and ground water pollution.
 Residents using Kelani River as a source of water have indicated concerns over the health risks arising from poor water quality.
 Many tourist hotels in Kitulgala, located along the river bank, allegedly lack proper sanitary facilities and have been reportedly releasing sewage directly into the river over the years.

 This study, funded by The Asia Foundation (TAF), is conducted with the following objectives.

 - Conduct a systematic water quality study to determine the current status of the selected stretch of the water body.